isena/lexitutor/README.md

 # lexitutor

-This is current WIP PoC.
+This is a WIP PoC.

 ## Development